wearefine/fae/docs/index.md

 Using the helpers provided, the filter form will POST to a filter action inherited from `Fae::BaseController`.
 You can override this action, but by default it will pass the params to a class method in your model called `filter`.
 It's then up you to scope the data that gets returned and rendered in the table.

 Let's walk through an example.
 Using the `Person` model from above, let's say a person `belongs_to :company` and `has_many :groups`.
-We want to be able to filter our index table by company, group and search by `Person.name` and `Company.name`.
+We'll want to use select filters for companies and groups, and a keyword search to filter by people and company name.

 ## Route

-First will need to add `post 'filter', on: :collection` to our `people` resources:
+First, we'll need to add `post 'filter', on: :collection` to our `people` resources:

 `config/routes.rb`
 ```ruby